 So finding a publishing partner who captures your ideal audience can give you so many great insights that you couldn't have alone as a brand."

 "When brands and publishers work together on a branded content program, they are able to achieve more than either could alone.
 Because as a brand you come in with resources and in a lot of publishing environments, they don't always have the resources they need to tell great stories.

-And as a publisher, you have such a deep knowledge of your audience.
+As a publisher, you have such a deep knowledge of your audience.
 When you put those two things together -- the resources and the intent to tell stories from a brand and the storytelling expertise and deep knowledge of an audience that a publisher brings -- you can create incredibly compelling stories that a publisher or a brand might not be able to create on their own and have the same level of impact.

-So that partnership, that ability to work together to share insights, and to be honest with each other throughout the process is so absolutely key to creating brand storytelling that's going to resonate."
+So that partnership, that ability to work together to share insights, and to be honest with each other throughout the process is absolutely key to creating brand storytelling that's going to resonate."

 Be open with one another

-And I think, what's so important throughout that process is to be open and to communicate with one another.
+What's so important throughout that process is to be open and to communicate with one another.
 Because the piece that ultimately goes live is very rarely the exact piece that you pitched all those weeks or months ago.

 The decisions to adopt that idea, to try a new format, to slightly change the perspective, or the different sources you use, or any of those small choices can really add up to a big difference.
 As long as they are being made with intention.